 The herd’s 2013 titles included: 25 x GCH, 23 x RGCH, 14 x BOB and 8 BIS awards, with 13 different animals winning official ADGA qualifying legs and a record, FIVE newly finished champions in RUBELLITE, TABASHEER, RUBY CHIP, TUNGSTEN, and SEARCHER.
 RUBELLITE is a 5th consecutive generation and CHIP is a 6th consecutive generation champion that we have bred!
 In addition, we were honored to be awarded Premier Alpine Breeder & Exhibitor at the Southwest Washington, Evergreen State Fair and the Central Washington State Fair.
 We attended a few more shows this year; however, we will have to be more selective next season due to anticipated summer work schedule conflicts.
-Our plans for 2014 include; annual CAE testing, continued DNA Typing (our goal is 100% herd Parentage Verification by 2018), DHIR standard testing, Linear Appraisal Scoring, and some shows including a NEW Regional Fair exhibition to the SouthWest, we can't wait!
+Our plans for 2015 include; annual CAE testing, continued DNA Typing (our goal is 100% herd Parentage Verification by 2018), DHIR standard testing, Linear Appraisal Scoring, and The Redmond, Oregon ADGA National Show as well as other regional shows including a NEW State Fair exhibition to the East, we can't wait!

 PLEASE DO NOT STEAL PHOTOS FROM OUR WEB SITE.
 ASK FOR PERMISSION FIRST THEN WE CAN DISCUSS YOUR POTENTIAL USE AND NEED(S) OF PHOTOS.